karma-runner/karma/CONTRIBUTING.md

 ## Making and Submitting Changes

+* Please sign our Contributor License Agreement (CLA) before sending pull requests.
+  For any code changes to be accepted, the CLA must be signed.
+It's a quick process, we promise!
+  * For individuals we have a [simple click-through form].
+  * For corporations we'll need you to print, sign and one of scan+email, fax or mail [the form].
 * Checkout a new branch (usually based on `master`) and name it accordingly to what you intend to do
   * Features get the prefix `feature-`